-1. Masters and Senior Deck Officers of ships who are established, regular and frequent visitors to Langstone Harbour may apply for and be issued with Pilotage Exemption Certificates for the area, subject to their being able to satisfy Langstone CHA as to their fitness to hold such certificate.
+1. Bona fide Deck Officers of ships who are established, regular and frequent visitors to Langstone Harbour may apply for and be issued with Pilotage Exemption Certificates for the area, subject to their being able to satisfy Langstone CHA as to their fitness to hold such certificate.

 2. These certificates will apply only to the Langstone CHA’s area of jurisdiction.

 3. Application for a pilotage exemption certificate should be made on the prescribed form, which is obtainable from the Harbour Manager’s office.
 It should be accompanied by satisfactory written evidence of medical fitness, including eyesight, by a qualified medical practitioner registered in the United Kingdom or in the country in which the vessel is registered and dated within 2 years of the application.
 Medical fitness certificates for applicants over 65 years of age should be dated within 1 year of the application.
 The appropriate fee should also accompany the application.

 4. Examinations will normally be conducted in the Harbour Master’s Office.
 Experience of ship handling, as a Master or Mate, within the Langstone CHA Area of Jurisdiction, will be a principal factor in establishing a candidate’s suitability to hold the Pilotage Exemption Certificate.
 Experience in the pilotage area in this case would be considered as completing a minimum of 6 trips (12 acts) with conduct of the vessel while accompanied by a pilot or existing PEC holder.
 At least 3 of the qualifying trips (6 acts) should be undertaken in darkness.
 Candidates must also satisfy the Langstone Harbour Master as to the following:

 (a) A candidate must be the Master or First Mate of his ship to qualify for certification.